 Yahgulanaas' visual practice encompasses a variety of different art forms including large-scale public art projects, mixed media sculptures and canvases, re-purposed automobile parts, acrylics, watercolours, ink drawings, ceramics and illustrated publications.
 Exploring themes of identity, environmentalism and the human condition he uses art to communicate a world view that while particular to Haida Gwaii - his ancestral North Pacific archipelago - is also relevant to a contemporary and internationally-engaged audience.

-Michael Nicoll Yahgulanaas' wide-ranging artistic practice explores themes of identity, environmentalism and the human condition.
-Influenced by both the tradition of Haida iconography and contemporary Asian visual culture, he has created an artistic practice that crosses diverse cultures, generations, and disciplines.
+Influenced by both the tradition of Haida iconography and contemporary Asian visual culture, Yahgulanaas has created an artistic practice that is celebrated for its vitality and originality.